kaliop-uk/websummercamp2016/docs/exercises/1_handling_the_docker_stack.md

     http://deploy.websc
     http://deploy.websc/ezdeploy_site_admin

+note: credentials for the admin interface are: admin/publish

-## Task 2: Create a copy of the stack, to handle a new environment
+## Task 2: Create a copy of the stack, to handle a new environment: UAT

 ### Create a copy of the stack